Powerful Purpose

 2020

-Adam Suomala was selected as the third Executive Director just as the pandemic reshaped our work and community engagement efforts, pivoting to advocate for older Minnesotans, including vaccination efforts with the administration, the Blue Ribbon Commission and a Virtual Summit Series focused on Improving Health Equity for Minnesota's Older Adults.
+Adam Suomala was selected as the third Executive Director just as the pandemic reshaped our work and community engagement, pivoting to advocate in new ways, focused on vaccination efforts, the Blue Ribbon Commission and a Virtual Summit for Improving Health Equity for Minnesota's Older Adults.

 2021

-In an effort to create a shared agenda for aging in Minnesota, we convened the AGEnda project, in partnership with the Minnesota Board on Aging and Age-Friendly Minnesota Council.
-We also focused on equity programming, such as Foundations for Change: Evaluating Racial and Ethnic Disparities in Home and Community Based Services and Thriving Diverse Elders: Effective Communiation Strategies.
+In an effort to create a shared agenda for aging in Minnesota, we convened the AGEnda project, alongside the Minnesota Board on Aging and Age-Friendly Minnesota Council.
+We focused on equity programming, such as Foundations for Change: Evaluating Racial and Ethnic Disparities in Home and Community Based Services and Thriving Diverse Elders: Effective Communiation Strategies.

 2022